 - Recommended GPA of 3.0 or higher for undergraduate work

-- Essay Prompts – Please answer the following three prompts, giving equal attention to each one.
-Your total essay should not exceed 1500 words.
-Your essay will be reviewed for clarity of expression and insight:
+- Essay Prompts – Plan to answer each of the following three prompts.
+Each response should be 500 words or less, and your total essay should not exceed 1500 words.
+Your essay responses will be reviewed for clarity of expression, structure, grammar, and insight.

 1. Why do you want to earn your M.A. in Higher Education at Elon?
 Avoid simply listing or describing features of the program or university, but rather explain why you believe this specific program will best prepare you for success as a higher education professional.